In Depth Baby Product Reviews Led by a Pediatrician

 Brakes

-Not all brakes are feet-friendly, and some are trickier to employ or disengage.
+Not all brakes are foot-friendly, and some are trickier to employ or disengage.
 Our lineup even features a stroller, the Baby Jogger City Mini GT2, that sports a hand parking brake.
 We prefer pedals that do not require lifting from underneath to release.

 The Race Tec has double-action brakes and requires two pedals to be...